 Section faculty are deeply involved in national specialty and subspecialty societies, vaccine policy making, infection prevention, and educational writing, which provide additional opportunities for fellows’ career development and portfolio building.
 Trainees are likely to attain membership as fellow representatives on national councils and society committees, to author textbook chapters and monographs, and to review manuscripts for scientific journals and policy-making bodies.

 Faculty and Their Focus

-Emily Souder, M.D. and Ishminder Kaur, M.D.
-Each fellow during 3-year training likely will present 3 to 4 abstracts of original science at national subspecialty society meetings, author > 2 original manuscripts in scientific journals, author 3-4 textbook chapters or monographs, and present >12 lectures.
+Each fellow during three-year training likely will present three to four abstracts of original science at national subspecialty society meetings, author >2 original manuscripts in scientific journals, author three to four textbook chapters or monographs, and present >12 lectures.